VCityTeam/UD-SV/Vocabulary/Readme.md

 > ..., the degree to which an ontology specifies a [conceptualization](#conceptualization) depends
 > (1) on the richness of the domain of discourse;
 > (2) on the richness of the vocabulary chosen;
-> (3) on the axiomatization.
-In turn, the axiomatization depends on language expressiveness issues
+> (3) on the axiomatisation.
+In turn, the axiomatisation depends on language expressiveness issues

 ![Ontology Example](./Pictures/ontology_example.png)